 - Relevant laboratory experience

-- Extensive experience working with primary tissues, cell lines or parasites in a Containment Level 2 Facility
+- Extensive experience working with primary tissues and/or cell lines

 - Ability to troubleshoot and process improve